sen-h/VidOS/README.md

 `./vobu.sh -v all_the_cute_animals/`

-if -c is not specified, vobu finds the first video with a codec it supports, and then only finds videos with that same codec.
+if -f is not specified, vobu finds the first video with a format it supports, and then only finds videos with that same format.

 for example on multi filename arguments: